chnm/apiary/README.md

 ## Compiling or running a container

-There is a `Makefile` in `cmd/dataapi/` that can be used for compiling and for running the service locally.
+There is a `Makefile` in the root of the repository that can be used for compiling and for running the service locally.

 - `make build` will build the binary.
 - `make install` will build the binary and install it under the name `apiary` to your `$GOPATH`.